serverless/event-gateway/README.md

 Technically speaking Space is a mandatory field ("default" by default) on Function or Subscription object that user has to provide during function registration or subscription creation.
 Space is a first class concept in Config API.
 Config API can register function in specific space or list all functions or subscriptions from a space.

+## CloudEvents Support

+Event Gateway has the first-class support for [CloudEvents](https://cloudevents.io/).
+It means few things.

+First of all, if the event emitted to the Event Gateway is in CloudEvents format, the Event Gateway is able to recognize it and trigger proper subscriptions based on event type specified in the event.
+Event Gateway supports both Structured Content and Binary Content modes described in [HTTP Transport Binding spec](https://github.com/cloudevents/spec/blob/master/http-transport-binding.md).

+Secondly, there is a special, built-in [HTTP Request Event](./docs/api.md#http-request-event) type allowing reacting to raw HTTP requests that are not formatted according to CloudEvents spec.
+This event type can be especially helpful for building REST APIs.

+Currently, Event Gateway supports [CloudEvents v0.1 schema](https://github.com/cloudevents/spec/blob/master/spec.md) specification.

 ## SDKs